fennecinspace/Cash-Drawer-Opener/README.md

 # USB Opener for POS Cash Drawer

-this is a simple python script to open a cash drawer connected by USB
+this is a simple python script to open a cash drawer connected by USB (or using a USB adapter)

 ## How to use  :
 launch `opener.py` and modify your COM number. <br>